debiki/talkyard-prod-one/README.md

         cp mem/4g.yml docker-compose.override.yml

 1. Install and start the latest version.
-This might take a few minutes the first time (to download Docker images).
+Might take a few minutes the first time (to download Docker images).

         # This script also installs, although named "upgrade–...".
         ./scripts/upgrade-if-needed.sh 2>&1 | tee -a talkyard-maint.log

-   (This creates a new Docker network — you can choose the IP range; see the section *A New Docker Network* below.)
+   (This creates a new Docker network — you can choose the IP range; see the section *Docker Networks* below.)

    Type `docker compose ps` — you should now see a list of Docker containers in state Up (means they're running).

-1. Schedule daily backups and deletion old backups, and automatic upgrades:
+1. Schedule daily backups, deletion of old backups, and automatic upgrades:

         ./scripts/schedule-daily-backups.sh 2>&1 | tee -a talkyard-maint.log
         ./scripts/schedule-automatic-upgrades.sh 2>&1 | tee -a talkyard-maint.log